dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### New Java Versions
 Here we would show all new cool features of LTS (long term support) java versions from 11 (original document was for java 11 certification).
-Since than several LTS version were released so we would take a closer look.
+Since then several LTS version were released so we would take a closer look.
+You can look [Java version history](https://en.wikipedia.org/wiki/Java_version_history) for more details.

 ###### Java 17
 Java 17 is LTS version that was released in September 2021, and would be supported until September 2029

 ###### Java 21
 Java 21 is LTS version that was released in September 2023, and would be supported until September 2031

 ###### Java 25
 Java 25 is LTS version that was released in September 2025, and would be supported until September 2033